 If your house was not connected to the sewer when it was built, you will likely need to decommission the cesspool or septic tank.

 Permit fees are based on the type of permit, the work proposed, the valuation of the work, and the staff that need to review the work.
-Permit Fee information.
+Read more about permit fees.

 Step 1b: Still need help?
 Schedule a 15-minute appointment